Educational equity: Equity

-Equality
+Equality of opportunity

+Equality of opportunity in education occurs when the chances only depend on meritocracy and do not depend on characteristics such as sex, ethnicity, race, caste, relatives or friends, religion.
 The American Library Association defines equality as "access to channels of communication and sources of information that is made available on even terms to all".
 On this definition, no one has an unfair advantage.
 Everyone has equal opportunities and accessibility and is then free to do what they please.
 This is not to say that everyone is then inherently equal.
 Some people may choose to seize opportunities while others let them pass.

 Educational tracking

-Tracking and equity

 Tracking systems are selective measures to find students at different educational levels.
 They are created to increase education's efficiency.
 They allow more or less homogeneous groups of students to receive education that suits their skills.
 Tracking can affect educational equity if the selection process is biased and children with certain backgrounds are structurally put on lower tracks.
 Students can be viewed and treated differently depending on their track, generating unequal achievement levels and restricting access to higher tracks and higher education.
 The quality of teaching and curricula vary between tracks and those on lower tracks may be disadvantaged with inferior resources, teachers, etc. In many cases, tracking stunts students who may develop the ability to excel past their original placement.